 (3) The signature and title of a notarial officer described in subsection (1)(a) or (b) conclusively establish the authority of the officer to perform the notarial act.

 SECTION 14.
+Notarial Act Under Federal Authority.
 (1) A notarial act performed under federal law has the same effect under the laws of this state as if performed by a notarial officer of this state, if the act performed under federal law is performed by:

 (a) A judge, clerk or deputy clerk of a court;